Kenny Leon

-Kenny Leon is an American director and actor.
+Kenny Leon (born February 10, 1956) is an American director and actor.
 He is notable for his extensive work on Broadway and television as well as in regional theater.
 He has received a Tony Award and a Drama League Award as well as nominations for three Primetime Emmy Awards and a Drama Desk Award.

 Leon won the Tony Award for Best Direction of a Play for A Raisin in the Sun (2014).
-He was Tony-nominated for Fences (2010) and A Soldier's Play (2019).
-He has also directed notable productions of Radio Golf (2007), Topdog/Underdog (2022), Purlie Victorious (2023) and Our Town (2024).
+He was Tony-nominated for Fences (2010), A Soldier's Play (2019), Purlie Victorious (2023), and The Balusters (2026).
+He has also directed notable productions of Radio Golf (2007), Topdog/Underdog (2022), and Our Town (2024).
 He received Primetime Emmy Award nominations for Hairspray Live!
 (2017), American Son (2019), and Robin Roberts Presents: Mahalia (2021).

 Early life and education

 Kenny Leon was born on February 10, 1956, in Tallahassee, Florida.
 His father is Leroy Leon, and his mother is Annie Ruth, who was 15 when she gave birth to Kenny.
 He has five siblings.
 In Tallahassee, he lived with his grandmother, Maime Wilson Roberts Harris, and attended a one-room school house.

 When he was nine years, he moved from Tallahassee to St. Petersburg, Florida.
 He attended 16th Street Junior High and Northeast High School.
 In high school, he participated in a federally funded Upward Bound academic and cultural enrichment program at Florida Presbyterian College.
 He made his stage debut in a Upward Bound theater production.
 Angela Bassett was also a theater student in the program.
 He graduated from Northeast High School in 1974.

 For college, Leon attended Clark Atlanta University, where he received his B.A. degree in political science in 1978.
 After college graduation, he enrolled in Southwestern University School of Law.
 In 1979, he dropped out of law school and returned to Atlanta to pursue a theatrical career.